hdShang/arxiv-daily/docs/eess-SY/2025-06-20/papers/250617146v1-a-tutorial-overview-of-model-predictive-control-for-continuous-cryst.md

 ---
 layout: default
-title: A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives
+title: "A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives"
 ---

 # A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives